laymonage/gsoc/content/posts/scratch.md

 And, that's it!
 We've successfully implemented our own unified `JSONField`.
 We have yet to implement custom lookups and transforms, but that's on our to-do list.
-I made a [draft PR] to Django for this field today (which also happens to be my birthday! <sup><sub>Not that anyone cares</sub></sup>).
+I made a [draft PR] to Django for this field today (which also happens to be my birthday!).
 If some things in that PR turn out different from what I wrote here, maybe I've found some better approaches in implementing them.

 Whoa, this turned out long.
 Anyway, if you want to leave a feedback, feel free to comment below or on the PR, I'd love to hear some thoughts about